mjordan/introduction_to_relational_databases/README.md

 Triplestores: Store statements comprised of subject, predicate, object as defined by RDF (Resource Description Framework).
 Typical application is in providing a search endpoint for Linked Data via the SPARQL query language.
 Examples include [Fuseki](http://jena.apache.org/documentation/fuseki2/index.html), [Virtuoso](http://virtuoso.openlinksw.com/).

-# Exercises

-## Data modeling for relational databases
+# Exercise: Data modeling for relational databases

 Sample topics:
 * Database that tracks which articles cite which other articles